Rate-Splitting with Hybrid Messages: DoF Analysis of the Two-User MIMO Broadcast Channel with Imperfect CSIT: Introduction

-However, all the above works only considered the private transmissions and overlooked the possibility that two receivers can request the same content, i.e., the impact of common messages.
-In \cite{cuiying} and \cite{Yalcin}, the rate optimization problem for rate-splitting with hybrid messages, i.e., private and common messages, was considered.
+However, all the above works only considered the private transmissions and overlooked the possibility that two receivers can request the same content, i.e., the impact of multicast message.
+The first work considering RSMA with non-orthogonal unicast and multicast messages, i,e., hybrid messages, transmission is \cite{Yijie-1}, where the authors proposed two NOMA-assisted transmission strategies, and the precoders of all the strategies are optimized for the weighted sum rate or energy efficiency maximization and subject to the sum power constraint and the quality of service rate requirements.
+Recently, in \cite{cuiying} and \cite{Yalcin}, the rate optimization problem for rate-splitting with hybrid messages was further studied under diverse application scenarios and user cases.
+For one application example, when simultaneous wireless streaming of a popular immersive video, in addition to unicast messages, there can be a multicast message desired by more-than-one users \cite{cuiying}.
+For another application example, in multi-group multi-beam satellite systems, a multicast message (not splitting from unicast messages) can be available for different terrestrial users \cite{Yalcin}.
 To date, the DoF region with imperfect CSIT has not yet been investigated with hybrid messages, even for the two-user MIMO BC.
-It worth mentioning that the application scenarios or user cases of hybrid messages are diverse.
-For one application example, when simultaneous wireless streaming of a popular immersive video, in addition to private messages, there can be a common message desired by more-than-one users \cite{cuiying}.
-For another application example, in multi-group multi-beam satellite systems, a common message (not splitting from private messages) can be available for different terrestrial users \cite{Yalcin}.